What Is a WISP and Why Every Accounting Firm Needs One

 Accounting Firm WISP Template Examples: Annotated Section Breakdowns

-Reviewing real accounting firm WISP template examples reveals a consistent gap between weak, compliance-theater documents and plans that would actually survive a regulatory review.
-The comparisons below show what separates the two.
+Reviewing real accounting firm WISP template examples reveals a consistent gap between weak, compliance-theater documents and plans that would survive a regulatory review.
+The comparisons below show what separates the two — and what regulators actually expect to see.

 Designating the Information Security Coordinator